awsvik/tensorflow-amazon-elastic-inference/README.md

 Here is a step-by-step example of using Elastic Inference with the `EIPredictor`.
 For this example, we use a FasterRCNN-ResNet50 model, an m5.large CPU instance, and an eia.large accelerator.

-### Create Key Pair for Remote Ec2 Instance with DL AMI
-1. Switch to the Amazon SageMaker terminal console in your browser tab where you ran ``sh-4.2$ git clone https://github.com/awsvik/tensorflow-amazon-elastic-inference.git``
+Next Step
+---
+### Launch Terminal Window in SageMaker Jupyter Notebook

+1. In the SageMaker Jupyter Notebook Home, on the right hand side, click **new**.
+In the pulldown menu scroll down, you will see **terminal** option.
+Launch a new terminal.

+2. Run following commands in the terminal notebook.
+``sh-4.2$cd Sagemaker\tensorflow-amazon-elastic-inference\lab2\``
+``sh-4.2$source activate python3``

-2. In ther terminal console execute ``sh-4.2$ source activate python3``.
-Python 3 is required to run the script that is avaliable in lab 2 folder of git repo.
+Python 3 is required to run the script that is avaliable in lab 2 folder to launch Amazon EC2 instance with Elastic Inference attached.

+### Create Key Pair to SSH into Remote Ec2 Instance(running DL AMI) that will serve the Jupyter Notebook

-3. Create your key pair using the Amazon EC2 console
+1. Create your key pair using the Amazon EC2 console

-4. Open the Amazon EC2 console at [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/).
+2. Open the Amazon EC2 console at [https://console.aws.amazon.com/ec2/](https://console.aws.amazon.com/ec2/).

-5. In the navigation pane, under **NETWORK & SECURITY**, choose **Key Pairs**.
+3. In the navigation pane, under **NETWORK & SECURITY**, choose **Key Pairs**.

     Note:
     The navigation pane is on the left side of the Amazon EC2 console.
 If you do not see the pane, it might be minimized; choose the arrow to expand the pane.

-6. Choose **Create Key Pair**.
+4. Choose **Create Key Pair**.

-7. For **Key pair name**, enter a name for the new key pair, and then choose **Create**.
+5. For **Key pair name**, enter a name for the new key pair, and then choose **Create**.

-8. The private key file is automatically downloaded by your browser.
+6. The private key file is automatically downloaded by your browser.
 The base file name is the name you specified as the name of your key pair, and the file name extension is `.pem`.
 Save the private key file in a safe place.
 This is the only chance for you to save the private key file.
 You'll need to provide the name of your key pair when you launch an instance and the corresponding private key each time you connect to the instance.

-9. If you will use an SSH client on a Mac or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it.
+7. If you will use an SSH client on a Mac or Linux computer to connect to your Linux instance, use the following command to set the permissions of your private key file so that only you can read it.

     ``chmod 400 `my-key-pair`.pem``

     If you do not set these permissions, then you cannot connect to 	your instance using this key pair.
 For more information, see 	[Error: Unprotected Private Key File]	(TroubleshootingInstancesConnecting.html#troubleshoot-unprotected-	key).
+    **Note:** You will use this key later to do SSH port forwarding from your personal laptop into remote EC2 to access Jupyter Notebook locally on laptop and you will upload it to Amazon Sagemaker to SSH to remote Amazon EC2 to run docker build and run to create Jupyter Notebook.

+ ### Upload Key-pair.pem to lab2 folder SageMaker Jupyter Notebook

+1. In the SageMaker Jupyter Notebook Home, in the Files tab, navigate to ``tensorflow-amazon-elastic-inference\lab2\``
+2. On the right hand side, click **upload** and browse to key-pair.pem file and complete upload.

-	### Use EI setup tool to launch Amazon Ec2 instance with DL AMI and Amazon EI attached
+### Run EI setup tool to launch Amazon Ec2 instance with DL AMI and Amazon EI attached

-10. We use the Amazon Elastic Inference (EI) setup tool which is a Python script that enables you to quickly get started with EI.
+1. We use the Amazon Elastic Inference (EI) setup tool which is a Python script in lab2 folder that enables you to quickly get started with EI.

-	**change working directory to lab2**
-``$cd /home/ec2-user/SageMaker/tensorflow-amazon-elastic-inference/lab2``
-**run the script**
+2. In the browser, navigate to AWS **IAM** service console.
+In the left hand side, click Roles.
+In the roles search, "AmazonSageMaker-ExecutionRole".
+Click, the role that you created in Lab 1.
+Attach existing "AdministratorAccess" managed policy.
+You can search policy with name "AdministratorAccess" and attach it to the role.
+This operation allows Amazon SageMaker to execute any command running in SageMaker Notebook terminal to create/read AWS resources such as Amazon EC2, IAM roles etc. in your AWS account.

+3. Navigate back to SageMaker Notebook Terminal to continue.

+**run the script** - change region name in below command to your current AWS region(example, us-west-2, us-east-1, us-east-2 etc.)
 ``$python amazonei_setup.py --region <AWS-Region-Name> --instance-type m5.xlarge``

 	The script will ask you to choose following

     a.
-Choose Operating System
+Choose Operating System (select Amazon Linux)
     b.
-Choose Accelerator size
+Choose Accelerator size(select eia.xlarge)
     c.
-Choose VPC
+Choose VPC(any VPC in your account with public subnet)
     d.
 Launch an instance.

   At a high level, the script does the following: